Anatoly1010/Atomize/atomize/documentation/oscilloscope_functions.md

 Examples: oscilloscope_impedance('CH2', '1 M') sets the impedance of the channel 2 to 1 MOhm. oscilloscope_impedance('CH2') returns the current impedance of the channel 2.
 ```
 The function queries (if called with one argument) or sets (if called with two arguments) the impedance of one of the channels of the oscilloscope.
-If there is a second argument this will be set as a new impedance.
+If there is a second argument it will be set as a new impedance.
 If there is no second argument the current impedance for the specified channel is returned.
 For Keysight 2000 X-Series the only available option is 1 MOhm.<br/>
 ### oscilloscope_trigger_mode(*mode)
 ```python3
 oscilloscope_trigger_mode(*mode)